matthew-gigl-db/DBX-FHIR-Resources/epic_on_fhir/README.md

 * Check model version is correctly deployed
 * Verify endpoint has sufficient compute resources
 * Review serving endpoint logs in Databricks UI
+* If environment_vars are missing after an endpoint update, check that the deployment notebook is preserving them from the current served entity config

 ### Deploy Script Failures